-- Revise your proposal based on the feedback from your Major Professor and schedule a meeting of your Guidance Committee to discuss your proposal.
-Provide each member of your Guidance Committee with a copy of your proposal at least two weeks prior to the committee meeting. - Schedule and hold a meeting of your Guidance Committee to discuss and approve your proposal and review progress on your academic program. - Secure approval from the Institutional Review Board (IRB), as appropriate to your research by submitting the application form found online at the Human Research Protection Program">Human Research Protection Program.
+- Revise your proposal based on the feedback from your Major Professor and schedule a meeting with your Guidance Committee to discuss your proposal.
+Provide each member of your Guidance Committee with a copy of your proposal at least two weeks prior to the committee meeting. - Schedule and hold a meeting with your Guidance Committee to discuss and approve your proposal and review progress on your academic program. - Secure approval from the Institutional Review Board (IRB), as appropriate to your research by submitting the application form found at Human Research Protection Program website">Human Research Protection Program website.